-In the remaining semester of the final year, a total of four courses, including one Education Foundation course and three Education elective courses, are taken to complete the necessary requirements.
+In the remaining semester of the final year, students will typically take a total of four courses, including one Education Foundation course and three Education elective courses, to complete the necessary requirements.
 Students may complete these courses during the Summer Session between PS II and PS III.